nkhanna94/hindi_ai_assistant/README.md

 ## Challenges & Solutions

-You're right, my apologies.
-The prompt complexity is a valid trade-off.

-Here are two other *excellent* challenges you definitely solved:

-### Challenge 1: Ollama Connection Failing Silently
+### Challenge 1: Gender bias

-* **Challenge:** The application always used its fallback "माफ़ कीजिये..." reply, even though the Ollama server was running.
-The `_ollama_available()` function was returning `False` without any error message, making it impossible to debug.
-* **Solution:** We modified the `_ollama_available` function to include detailed `try...except` blocks with `print` statements.
-This immediately revealed the true error: a `404 Not Found`.
-The code was checking for a `/ping` endpoint that didn't exist.
-The fix was to change the health check URL to the base `/` address, which immediately established a connection.
+* **Challenge:** The model was using incorrect gender forms in Hindi responses.
+* **Solution:** I fixed this by updating the prompt to explicitly enforce feminine grammar (e.g., “कर सकती हूँ”) and adding example responses to guide consistency.
+*
 ### Challenge 2: Audio File Lost on Rerun

 * **Challenge:** After recording an audio, clicking the "Transcribe & Respond" button would fail with a "Please upload or record audio first" error.
 This was happening because Streamlit reruns the script on every interaction, and the variable holding the `recorded_path` was reset to `None`.
-* **Solution:** We re-architected the audio handling logic to use `st.session_state`.
+* **Solution:** I re-architected the audio handling logic to use `st.session_state`.
 After recording or uploading, the file path is now stored in `st.session_state["audio_path"]`.
 This state persists across reruns, allowing the "Transcribe" button to reliably find and process the audio file.

 ## Ideas for Improvement

   * **Better TTS:** Replace gTTS with a more natural-sounding "neural" voice service, such as **Google Cloud TTS** or **ElevenLabs**, to make the assistant sound less robotic.
-  * **Wake Word:** Implement a "wake word" (e.g., "नमस्ते असिस्टेंट") using a library like `pvporcupine` to start recording automatically.
-  * **Streaming:** Implement streaming for all components (STT, LLM, TTS) so the assistant can listen, think, and speak in real-time without waiting for each step to complete.
+  * **Better UI/UX:** The current Streamlit app works fine, but it’s quite basic.
+I could redesign it into a more interactive, chat-style interface with mic controls, message history, and a cleaner layout.
+  * **Persistent Sessions:** At the moment, the chat resets every time the app reloads.
+I could store the conversation history in a database so the assistant remembers past interactions and feels more continuous.